olson-sean-k/plexus/README.md

 use plexus::prelude::*;
 use plexus::primitive::sphere::{Bounds, UvSphere};

-// Construct a mesh from a sphere primitive.
-The vertex geometry is convertible
-// to `Point3` via the `FromGeometry` trait in this example. let mut graph = UvSphere::new(8, 8)
+// Construct a mesh from a sphere. let mut graph = UvSphere::new(8, 8)
     .polygons_with_position_from(Bounds::unit_width())
     .collect::<MeshGraph<Point3<f64>>>();